telerik/winforms-docs/knowledge-base/negative-area-chart.md

 ## Description

-By default the area series are pained from bottom to top (above the horizontal axis).
+By default the area series are painted from bottom to top (above the horizontal axis).
 This article shows how you can paint a chart where the area is started from zero.
 This means that the positive values will go up and the negative down.

 >caption Figure 1: Sample Chart
 ![negative-area-chart001](images/negative-area-chart001.png)